freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 ### Multi-dimensional Arrays
 Two-dimensional arrays (2D arrays) can be thought of as a table with rows and columns.
-Though this representation is only a way to visualize the array for better problem-solving.
+Though this representation is only a way to visualise the array for better problem-solving.
 The values are actually stored in sequential memory addresses only.
 ```java
 int M = 5;
 int N = 5;